-The Crown appealed this judgment on the basis of manifest inadequacy and arguing that the sentence should not have been backdated, especially given the seriousness of the offences as contented by the Crown and that were committed, and that he had had his bail revoked on parole.
+The Crown appealed this judgment on the basis of manifest inadequacy and arguing that the sentence should not have been backdated.
+This was especially given the seriousness of the offences as contended by the Crown and that were committed, and that he had had his bail revoked on parole.

 The firm represented CKG in NSW Court of Criminal Appeal.
-It was argued, on behalf of CKG, that the offences were not as serious and that even if it could be considered within the middle range of seriousness the offences could not be considered manifestly inadequate.
+We argued that the offences were not as serious and that even if it could be considered within the middle range of seriousness the offences could not be considered manifestly inadequate.
 CKG’s medical condition was also a relevant consideration as to his prospects of rehabilitation.

-In the result, the CCA accepted that notwithstanding the sentence being relatively lenient at first instance, it was not manifestly inadequate for CKG, the judgment was appropriate, and the appeal from The Crown should be dismissed.
+In the result, the CCA accepted that notwithstanding the sentence being relatively lenient at first instance, it was not manifestly inadequate for CKG.
+The CCA declared that the judgment was appropriate, and the appeal from The Crown was dismissed.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with one of our defence lawyers in the Sydney office.